 How do I handle a truly urgent and important task that derails everything?

 Act as a gatekeeper before you pivot.
 Take a breath and assess the real impact by asking, “What are the immediate, tangible consequences if this isn’t handled right now?”
-If it’s a genuine crisis, shift focus and communicate immediately to affected stakeholders: “A critical issue has come up that needs my full attention.
+If it’s a genuine crisis, shift focus and communicate immediately to affected colleagues: “A critical issue has come up that needs my full attention.
 I’m pausing work on Project X for now and will send an updated timeline by the end of the day.”
 This keeps expectations aligned and prevents chaos.

 What if my boss is the source of conflicting priorities?

 Frame the conversation around capacity and impact.
-Don’t say “I can’t do that.”
+Don’t say, “I can’t do that.”
 Instead say, “I can take on this new report.
-To give it the attention it deserves, should I de-prioritize the market analysis for the Q3 launch, or push back the competitor review?
+To give it the attention it deserves, should I deprioritize the market analysis for the Q3 launch, or push back the competitor review?
 Which makes the most sense?”
 This shows you’re willing to help while making trade-offs visible.

 How do I stop urgent, low-value requests from consuming my day?